catiejo/rythm-redesign/README.md

 ### Conclusions + Future Work
 I learned a ton from this project, and there's still a lot I want to experiment with.
 Most notably, I didn't have enough time to make appearing/disappearing quotes.
 I have color-changing logos for each of the quote sources, but the endorsement quotes aren't currently displaying when you hover over their associated icons/ I know how to do this in javascript, but I want to challenge myself to see if I can make it work in CSS.
 I have started developing that in a separate branch, and will merge my changes back in when I get it working.

-I would also like to do some more robust testing--I did a some small testing for the methods in my polymer element, but a full application would of course have a lot more exhaustive testing suite.
+I would also like to do some more robust testing--I did manual testing for the methods in my polymer element, as well as page renderings at different sizes, but a full application would of course have a lot more exhaustive testing suite.

 # If you'd like to build this project yourself...